psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 Notice that the *restrict-inbound* NetworkPolicy satisfies all the conditions.

-Now click on CHECK button in the lab to submit your solution.
-If you were able to compelete all the above mentioned steps, then your submission should pass in the first go.
-If not, happy troubleshooting (which is my fav part)!
+You can click on the 'Check' button to verify that all the tasks are now completed, you can move on to next challenge.